GENESIS-AI-Hub/GENESIS-AI-Hub-App/open-webui/README.md

 This repository is a customized fork of the original [Open WebUI](https://github.com/open-webui/open-webui) project © 2023–2025 Timothy Jaeryang Baek, originally released under the **BSD 3-Clause License**.

 This fork includes modifications and rebranding by © 2025 Oregon State University, and all new contributions are licensed under the **MIT License**.

+For more deatiled information about the repository, refer to the [GENESIS AI Hub documentation](../README.md).

 ---